-In addition to landscapes I enjoy close-up and wildlife photography.
-The mid-Atlantic region offers nature photographers many venues and year-round opportunities to photograph resident and migratory birds: Bald Eagles and Ospreys fishing in the Delmarva watershed rivers and creeks; thousands of overwintering Snow Geese that explosively lift-off the marsh at dusk; or a solitary Great Blue Heron silently and patiently stalking prey in wetland shallows.
+The mid-Atlantic region offers nature photographers many venues and year-round opportunities to photograph resident and migratory birds: Bald Eagles and Ospreys in the Delmarva watershed; thousands of overwintering Snow Geese explosively lifting-off from a marsh at dusk; or a solitary Great Blue Heron patiently and stealthily stalking prey in wetland shallows.